o0ragman0o/EmrifySC/SmartContracts/audit.md

     - [ ] *BUG* Function does not return a value and defaults to `return false` which will force functions `AirDropTokens` and `AirdropMultiValues` to throw.
 - [ ] Inconsistent camelCase for `AirDropTokens` and `AirdropMultiValues`

+Sixth Review
+- [ ] This contract is found to be entirely redundant.
+Remove and incorporate the bulk transfer function into the HIT contract

 ## TimeLock.sol